signalfx/splunk-otel-dotnet/CONTRIBUTING.md

 To contribute documentation for this project, open a pull request in the [public-o11y-docs](https://github.com/splunk/public-o11y-docs) repository.
-See the [CONTRIBUTING.md](https://github.com/splunk/public-o11y-docs/blob/main/CONTRIBUTING.md) guide of our documentation for more information.
+See the [CONTRIBUTING.md](https://github.com/splunk/public-o11y-docs/blob/main/CONTRIBUTING.md) guide of the Splunk Observability Cloud documentation for more information.

 ## Contributing via Pull Requests